meshtastic/protobufs/docs/docs.md

 information can be encoded as a QRcode/url so that other users can configure their radio to join the same channel.
-A note aboute how channel names are shown to users:
-#channelname-Xy
-# is a prefix used to indicate this is a channel name (idea from @professr).
+A note aboute how channel names are shown to users: channelname-Xy poundsymbol is a prefix used to indicate this is a channel name (idea from @professr).
 Where X is a letter from A-Z (base 26) representing a hash of the PSK for this channel - so that if the user changes anything about the channel (which does force a new PSK) this letter will also change.
 Thus preventing user confusion if